petermekhaeil/nextjs-commerce-shopify/README.md

 # nextjs-commerce-shopify

 Collection of hooks and data fetching functions to integrate Shopify in a React application.
-Designed to work with Next.js (See [Next.js Commerce](https://demo.vercel.store/)).
+Designed to work with [Next.js Commerce](https://demo.vercel.store/).

-The data is fetched using the [Shopify JavaScript Buy SDK](https://github.com/Shopify/js-buy-sdk#readme).
-Read the [Shopify Storefront API reference](https://shopify.dev/docs/storefront-api/reference) for more information.
+**This package requires modifications to your Next.js Commerce application.
+For a smoother integration, see [v2.0](https://github.com/petermekhaeil/nextjs-commerce-shopify/tree/use-commerce-framework).**

 ## Getting Started

+### Installation

 ```
 yarn install nextjs-commerce-shopify